cartoon illustration of mascot in a park during summer

 Help us Create a Sustainable Summer!

 The Mission of Chestnut Hill College is to provide students with holistic education in an inclusive Catholic community marked by academic excellence, shared responsibility, personal and professional growth, service to one another, to the global community, and concern for the Earth.
-With students largely off campus, Chestnut Hill College staff will embrace a sustainable summer, with limited personnel and in-person office hours between June 23 – July 27.
+With students largely off campus, Chestnut Hill College staff will embrace a sustainable summer, with limited personnel and in-person office hours (the library will be closed) between June 29 – July 31.
 The College will tax its resources less while conserving more energy, supporting both our mission and the practice of environmental stewardship as we all are called to be active participants in Earth’s conservation.

 Please note, we are still open in an operational capacity for summer classes as well as campus tours.
 We are always happy to welcome prospective students and families in all three of our divisions, to campus!